mattbellis/ggrade/SAMPLES.md

 ![This is what the response file looks like once the students take the quiz.](https://github.com/mattbellis/ggrade/blob/master/images/SampleTestResponses.png)

+This is what a sample email to a student would look like.

 ![This is what a sample email to a student would look like.](https://github.com/mattbellis/ggrade/blob/master/images/SampleTestEmail.png)